DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Dermatologic surgeons also employ non-surgical cosmetic techniques, such as:

-In most cases, dermatologic surgery can be undertaken using local anaesthetic in a side room at the doctor’s office.
+In most cases, dermatologic surgery can be undertaken using a local anaesthetic in a side room at the doctor’s office.

 The most common procedure is a simple ellipse excision of a skin tumour, described here.